shortlist-digital/tapestry-lite/readme.md

 Tapestry comes with a series of commands to control compiling and running the server.

-- `tapestry` - Compiles the server/client JavaScript and boots the server in development mode
+- `tapestry` - Hot compiles the server/client JavaScript and boots the server in development mode
 - `tapestry build` - Compiles the server/client JavaScript
 - `tapestry start` - Runs any server/client bundles

-- `tapestry hot` - Boots a hot-reloading Tapestry instance
-- `tapestry init` - Bootstraps a simple Tapestry project with a `tapestry.config.js` and some components
+You can use `--esmodule` to toggle an ES module build utilising [this technique](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) from Phil Walton.

 ## Custom compilation